larxvy/rsschool-cv/cv.md

 ### About Me 👀

 I am 22 years old, I am studying web development.
-I like to follow the development of the web, design, CG and technology in general.
+I like to follow the development of the `web`, `design`, `CG` and `technology` in general.

 ### Skills ⚙️
 ```